Twallace20/ruby-enumerables-array-count-lab-chi01-seng-ft-091420/README.md

 seen them before with `while` loops.
 The code stored inside will run every time the block is called.
 In this case, the code will run for every element in the array `count` is called from.
-We can access the current element as whatever name we define inside the pipes after `do`.
+We can access the current element as whatever name we define inside thet pipes after `do`.
 In this case, we used `element`, but we could choose whatever name we'd like.

 In the block, we include code that will determine whether or not to count the